muzafferkahraman/ansible-dcgw-postcheck/README.md

-This Ansibl playbookgrabs the SROS config and stores it for further investigation
+This Ansibl playbookgrabs the SROS config and stores it to a remote file server for further investigation